theHostileNegotiator/KWBandage/README.md

  SkirmishAI\\, InGameUI\\, AssetTypeInGameUISettings.
  * AssetTypeLogicCommand:
  Element wrongly named "UpgradeTemplate" should be "Upgrade".
+ * Modules\CreateObjectDie
+ "UpgradeRequired" and "UpgradeForbidden" should be elements not attributes, removed "IsAttribute="true"" making it by default "false"
  * Modules\EngineerContain
  Attribute "ImmediatelyEnabled" was missing, added it in with default "false"
+ * Modules\ScriptedModelDraw:
+ Attributes "MaxRecoilDistance" and "RecoilDamping" have incorrect default values and should be swapped.
  * Modules\SpecialAbilityUpdate:
  Attribute named "Face Target" has the wrong default value.
 It should be "true".
  * W3DMesh.cs